vesoft-inc/nebula-importer/README.md

 ## Prepare the configuration file

 Nebula Importer uses the YAML configuration file to store information for the CSV files and Nebula Graph server.
-Here's an [example](examples/example.yaml) for the configuration file and the CSV file.
+Here's an [example for v2](examples/v2/example.yaml) and an [example for v1](examples/v1/example.yaml) for the configuration file and the CSV file.
 You can find the explanation for each option in the following:

 ```yaml
 version: v2